The Original Team | '60s Members | '70s Members | '80s Members | '90s Members | 2000s Members | 2010s Members | 2020s Members

 This led to the "Upstarts" era, in which said new young mutants competed amongst themselves in a Deadly Game masterminded by Selene and arbitrated by her ally, the mutant omnipath Gamesmaster.
 Selene soon fell prey to this Game herself, and without her guiding influence, the Upstarts soon fell to bickering between themselves, ultimately ending their game and disbanding without any clear resolution or winner.
 This seemingly marked the end of the Hellfire Club... until it was revealed that Sebastian Shaw had in fact survived, and through his characteristic force of personality the Hellfire Club was reconstituted and back in business.

 Since that time the Hellfire Club has been largely static, remaining in the background as a powerful yet passive economic force in mutant affairs.
 Some X-Men have joined the Club, seeking to follow Magneto's intended footsteps of turning the Club into a positive force, only to find to their belated horror that The Dark Side Will Make You Forget.
 Magneto himself rejoined the Club in the pages of Uncanny X-Men (2015), but he was no more successful in his goals of reforming/subverting the Club than he had been before, and he departed its ranks without fanfare.
 With the increasing ostracization of mutants from human society and the increasing trend of isolationism/separatism among mutants, the Hellfire Club and its goals seem to have become obsolete, the product of an earlier age when mutants could still aspire to subvert the system from within.
-Most of the Club's surviving mutant members are now affiliated with the X-Men, and the Hellfire Club's influence on mutant affairs seems to have waned into insignificance.

 - Ambition Is Evil: Like the Brotherhood before them, the Hellfire Club was very ambitious in its scope, and that ambition was almost always portrayed as a bad thing.